valhio/Performance-Summary-Valentin-Gerasimov-I752994-/README.md

     - Frontend: [163 Contributions (out of 230 total) - Accounted for 70.87% of the project commits on Main branch]
     - Backend: [192 Contributions (out of 252 total) - Accounted for 76.19% of the project commits on Main branch]
     - AppRouter: [13 Contributions (out of 17 total) - Accounted for 76.47% of the project commits on Main branch]
     - Total Contributions: [368 Contributions (out of 499 total) - Accounted for 73.75% of the whole Workspace Assistant project on Main branch.
-This data is also solely based on commits, although, this should also be done for feature complexity, code quality, lines of code written etc.]
+This data is also solely based on commits, although, this should also be done for feature complexity, code quality, lines of code written etc., preferably by anonymous and unbiased jury]
     > *Note: There is one feature left that cannot be merged due to a CAP issue that could not be resolved by anyone.
 With this branch the overall contributions is 76.77%*

     > *Note: All data above is sourced from Git using: `git shortlog --since=2024-06-06 --until=2025-06-06 -sn` and it includes data only for the `Main` branch*